serkanbayraktaroglu/serkanbayraktaroglu.github.io/_pages/publications.md

 - **Sustainability of Design and Eco-Holiday Project**
   Şatir S., Bayraktaroğlu S. (2010).
 LeNS Conference: *Sustainability in Design: Now!
 Challenges and Opportunities for Design Research, Education and Practice in the XXI Century*, 2, 1422–1430.

+ - **Overcoming barriers to adopt Product Service Systems PSS.**
+   Bayraktaroğlu S., Bayazıt N. (2010).
+LeNS Conference: Sustainability in Design: Now!
+Challenges and Opportunities for Design Research, Education and Practice in the XXI Century., 2, 1234-1241.